 Realize your scientific interests and professional goals through close interaction with your faculty advisors.
-Read how one student's connections have him strengthening his web programming skills.
+Read how one student's connections have him on the brink of a breakthrough in statistics.

 Analyzing the numbers

 Name: Ayman Alza'atreh

 Year: Third-year doctoral student